Howard Keel: MGM

 Keel was one of many guest stars in Deep in My Heart (1954).
-He and Williams made a third film together, Jupiter's Darling (1955) which lost MGM over $2 million - the first Williams movie to lose money.
-Kismet (1955) with Blyth also lost over two million dollars, and Keel was released from his MGM contract.
+He and Williams made Jupiter's Darling (1955), which lost MGM over $2 million - the first Williams movie to lose money.
+Kismet (1955) with Blyth also lost over $2 million, and Keel was released from his MGM contract.

 Post-MGM

 He returned to his first love, the stage.
 In 1957, he was in a short-lived revival of Carousel.
 Keel's next film was made in Britain, the thriller Floods of Fear (1959).
-He returned to Hollywood to play Simon-Peter in a Biblical epic, The Big Fisherman (1960).
-In 1959-60 he was in a short-lived Broadway musical Saratoga.
-Keel went to Europe to make a low budget war film, Armored Command (1961).
-In England, he starred in The Day of the Triffids (1962).
+He returned to Hollywood to play Simon-Peter in the Biblical epic The Big Fisherman (1960).
+In 1959–1960, he was in the short-lived Broadway musical Saratoga.
+Keel went to Europe to make the low-budget film Armored Command (1961).
+In England, he starred in The Day of the Triffids (1962) and reprised his lead role in BBC 2's Kiss Me Kate, a black and white television production broadcast on 21 April 1964.

 As America's taste in entertainment changed, finding jobs became more difficult for Keel.
 The 1960s held limited prospects for career advancement and consisted primarily of nightclub work, B-Westerns and summer stock.
 He did Carousel in 1962 and 1966.
 He replaced Richard Kiley on Broadway in No Strings (1962).
-Keel starred in Westerns for A. C. Lyles, Waco (1966), Red Tomahawk (1966) and Arizona Bushwhackers (1968).
-He had a supporting part in a John Wayne Western, The War Wagon (1967).
+Keel starred in Westerns for A. C. Lyles: Waco (1966), Red Tomahawk (1966) and Arizona Bushwhackers (1968).
+He had a supporting part in the John Wayne movie The War Wagon (1967).

-In early 1970, Keel met Judy Magamoll, who was twenty-five years his junior and knew nothing about his stardom.
+In early 1970, Keel met Judy Magamoll, who was 25 years younger than he and who knew nothing about his stardom.
 Years later, Keel called the relationship love at first sight, but the age difference bothered him tremendously.
-For Judy, however, it was not a problem, and with the aid of Robert Frost's poem "What Fifty Said", she convinced him to proceed with their relationship.
-He resumed his routine of nightclub, cabaret and summer stock jobs with his new wife at his side.
+For Magamoll, however, it was not a problem, and with the aid of Robert Frost's poem "What Fifty Said", she convinced him to proceed with their relationship.
+He resumed his routine of nightclub, cabaret and summer stock.

 From 1971 to 1972, Keel appeared briefly in the West End and Broadway productions of the musical Ambassador, which flopped.
-In 1974, Keel became a father for the fourth time with the birth of his daughter, Leslie Grace.
+In 1974, Keel became a father for the fourth time with the birth of his daughter Leslie Grace.
 In January 1986, he underwent double heart bypass surgery.